pajoma/vscode-journal/README.md

 The default file format is Markdown (using `md` as extension), which is natively supported by Visual Studio Code.
 I use Asciidoc for my notes (with `.adoc` as extension), in this case you should also install an Asciidoc Syntax extension.

+Syntax highlighting is configured in your workspace settings.
+The options are stored automatically in the settings, you can then manually change them.
+Make sure to restart to apply the changes.
+The settings try to recognize